clarkevansteenderen/spede_sampler_R/README.md

 CCCGGGAAAGT
 ```

 If you have a file containing predefined groups for your sequences (morphospecies or ecospecies for example), and wish to keep at least one representative sequence per group in the resampled files, select **Keep at least one representative sequence per predefined group** from the dropdown menu under **Select resampling approach**.
-This will enable you to upload your Excel .CSV file.
+You can now upload your Excel .CSV file.
 Click **Confirm file** once you have uploaded the desired file.
 Select which column contains the group designations, and which contains the sequence names.
 Click **Resample**.
 Scroll down to the **GMYC Analysis** section below to see an example of the format the .CSV file should be in.

 ## BEAST XML Files